johngai19/go_k8s_helm/umbrella-chart/README.md

 Deleting outdated charts
 ```

-### 2. Installation
+### 3. Installation

-Install the umbrella chart.
+Once the dependencies are built and the required Secret is created, install the umbrella chart.
 This will deploy the resources defined in both the `dv` and `prd` subcharts into the Kubernetes cluster.

 ```bash
 helm install nginx-umbrella-release ./umbrella-chart --namespace default